HuaHuowhh/WPR/README.md

 ## TODO

-- Find and tranfer "bugfixes" from /RE/WPR to /Src/WPR
+- Find and tranfer WPR Desktop "dirty bugfixes" from /RE/WPR/Commit2 to /Src/WPR :)

 ## This runner existence :: words from the [author/owner/main developer](https://github.com/8212369/)